Magnetic interactions and excitations in SrMnSb$_2$: Conclusions

 \section{Conclusions}

-This study on $\srmnsb$ presents a holistic understanding of its electronic and magnetic properties, achieved through a synergy of theoretical methodologies and experimental data.
+This study on $\srmnsb$ presents a comprehensive understanding of its electronic and magnetic properties, achieved through a synergy of theoretical methodologies and experimental data.
 The exploration of exchange coupling parameters in $\srmnsb$ is carried out using linear response theory within a realistic TB model.
 Our calculated intralayer interactions ($J_1$, $J_{2b}$, and $J_{2c}$) and interlayer interaction ($J_a$) are in good agreement with INS results.
 Moreover, the study reveals a sizable AFM NNN exchange coupling $J_2$, introducing significant spin frustration within the basal plane.
 Orbital-resolved contributions to exchange couplings help reveal the microscopic origin of the exchange interactions.
 Notably, we find that the NN exchange coupling $J_1$ in $\srmnsb$ predominantly arises from the contributions of Mn $d_{xy}$ orbitals, aligning with the nearest Mn-Mn bond, while $J_{2b}$ and $J_{2c}$ receive primary contributions from $d_{xz}$ and $d_{yz}$ orbitals, respectively.
 This reflects the dominance of direct-exchange and superexchange nature for $J_1$ and $J_2$, respectively.
 The band-filling dependence of exchange coupling based on the rigid-band model reveals that electron doping is expected to weaken both $J_1$ and $J_2$ while relieving spin frustration through increasing the $J_1/J_2$ ratio.
 Moreover, the magnetic structure of $\srmnsb$ is anticipated to remain unaltered under carrier doping, which is in agreement with previous hole-doping investigations~\cite{Liu2019prbhd}.
-Applying an additional Hubbard-like $U$ potential in DFT to Mn-$3d$ orbitals promotes the localization of Mn-$3d$ electrons and decreases the intersite exchange couplings overall and magnon bandwidth, resulting in better agreement with experiments.
-Future investigations can apply parameter-free beyond-DFT approaches~\cite{ke2021ncm} to further improve the description of magnetic interactions and excitations in $\srmnsb$.
-In summary, this investigation not only advances our comprehension of $\srmnsb$ but also underscores the efficacy of combining \text{ab initio} and experimental methods in elucidating intricate materials and their magnetic interactions.
+Introducing additional electron correlation within the Mn-$3d$ orbitals can promote electron localization and reduce the magnetic coupling, further improving the agreement with experiments.
+In summary, this investigation not only advances our comprehension of $\srmnsb$ but also underscores the efficacy of combining \emph{ab initio} and experimental methods in elucidating intricate materials and their magnetic interactions.